trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

     </iframe>
 </div> -->

-On average the results of the second prompt are longer in length and have better structure.
+On average, the results of the second prompt are longer in length and have better structure.
 I put the word essay in the prompt because GPT-3 can understand what an essay is and essays have good structure for the responses we want.

 ### Most discussion questions suck for prompting